 The Welsh 3000s – It’s all in a name

-For years I have been guiding people over the mountains of Snowdonia and I love regaling people with the folklore that lies behind the mountains’ names.
+For years we have been guiding people over the mountains of Eyri (Snowdonia) and I love regaling people with the folklore that lies behind the mountains’ names.
 And Snowdonia has some terrific folklore and mountain names linking a rich tapestry of legend and history.

 The biggest and highest of the Welsh mountains.
 Snowdon is the English name (from old English) simply meaning “snow hill”: there’s no fun in that!
 The Welsh have a far better name for their highest mountain Yr Wydffa.
 This translates to ‘the tumulus’, or burial mound if you like … So why’s that interesting?